 - No flowers or accessories must be left in corridors on the units.
 Any flowers brought in for the patient must all be kept in their room.
 We strongly recommend that a flower oasis is used instead of open vases.
 In the event that an open vase is brought in, the water must be changed regularly and the vases kept clean.

 - Where patients and their escorts choose to use their own bed linen, these items must be changed daily and sent home for laundry.
+The Sidra Medicine Laundry Department offers a chargeable laundry service.
 Clean linen must be used every day.

 - No furniture is allowed to be brought into the patient’s room from home.
 Any furniture used in the patient’s room needs to be decontaminated using cleaning and disinfection products recommended by the Infection Prevention and Control team.